sni/grafana-thruk-datasource/README.md

 ![Variables](https://raw.githubusercontent.com/sni/grafana-thruk-datasource/master/src/img/variables.png "Variables Editor")

 ### Development

 To test and improve the plugin you can run Grafana instance in Docker using following command (in the source directory of this plugin):

-  %> make grafanadev

-This will expose local plugin from your machine to Grafana container.
-Now run `make buildwatch` to compile dist directory and start changes watcher:

-  %> make buildwatch
+  %> make dev

+This will start a grafana container and a build watcher which updates the plugin is the dist/ folder.

+The dev instance can be accessed at http://localhost:3000

+You need to add the datasource manually.

 #### Testing